KristianLyng/varnishfoo/chapter-4.rst

 The first line is a VCL version string.
 Right now, there is only one valid VCL version.
 Even for Varnish 4.1, the VCL version is 4.0.
 This is intended to make transitions to newer versions of Varnish simpler.
-Every VCL file starts with `vcl 4.0;` for now.
+Every VCL file starts with `vcl 4.0;` until a significant change in the VCL language is announced.

 Next up, we define a backend server named ``foo``.
+This is where Varnish will fetch content.
 We set the IP of the backend and port.
 You can have multiple backends, as long as they have different names.
-As long as you only define a single backend, you don't need to explicitly reference it anywhere, but if you have multiple backends you need to be explicit about which to use when.
+If you only define a single backend, you don't need to explicitly reference it anywhere, but if you have multiple backends you need to be explicit about which to use when.
+We will deal primarily with simple backends in this chapter.

 Last, but not least, we provide some code for the `vcl_deliver` state.
 If you look at the ``cache_req_fsm.svg`` in appendix A, you will find